shortcutmedia/shortcut-ios/README.md

 }
 ```

-All parameters for the `-createShortLinkWithTitle:websiteURL:iOSAppStoreURL:iOSDeepLinkURL:androidAppStoreURL:androidDeepLinkURL:completionHandler:` method except for `websiteURL` and `completionHandler` are optional.
+The parameters `websiteURL` and `completionHandler` are mandatory.
+All other parameters are optional.

 There are also shorter alternative methods if you want to create a short link without any deep links (`-createShortLinkWithWebsiteURL:completionHandler:`) or a short link with just iOS deep links (`-createShortLinkWithTitle:websiteURL:iOSAppStoreURL:iOSDeepLinkURL:completionHandler:`).